Snowmass 2021 whitepaper: Proton structure at the precision frontier: Methodology

 \subsubsection{PDF determination as a ML problem}

 Among various applications, ML techniques have contributed to a better understanding of the proton structure.
 PDFs are typically determined by means of a supervised regression model which compares a wide set of experimental data with theoretical predictions computed with a specific PDF parametrization.
-A truthful determination of PDFs and of their uncertainties are crucial when producing theoretical predictions for precision studies in high energy physics.
+A truthful determination of PDFs and of their uncertainties are crucial when producing theoretical predictions for precision studies in high-energy physics.

 From a methodological point of view, the choice of a regression model and its uncertainty treatment is a crucial decision, which will impact the quality of PDFs and of theoretical predictions.
-The determination of PDFs is a problem very well suited for ML techniques: the functional form is not known and there is a well agreed upon a figure of merit to be minimized during the optimization procedure (the $\chi^{2}$).
+The determination of PDFs is a problem very well suited for ML techniques: the functional form is not known, and there is a general consensus on using the log-likelihood $\chi^2$ as the "cost function" to be minimized during the optimization procedure.\footnote{The form of $\chi^2$ may vary e.g. depending on the implementation of nuisance parameters and inclusion of Lagrange Multiplier terms imposing prior constraints.}

-The NNPDF collaboration pioneered the usage of Neural Networks as universal approximators for a model independent determination of the structure function $F_{2}$ \cite{Forte:2002fg, DelDebbio:2004xtd} and later for full-fledged PDF determinations \cite{Ball:2008by, Ball:2021leu}.
-The NNPDF sets are based in multi-layer feed-forward architectures which are often also known as multi-layered perceptrons.
-In a perceptron each layer is feed information from the previous one in a sequential manner.
-Each parton in the proton is then parametrized as:
+The NNPDF collaboration pioneered the usage of Neural Networks (NNs) as universal approximators for model-independent determination of the structure function $F_{2}$ \cite{Forte:2002fg, DelDebbio:2004xtd} and later for full-fledged PDF determinations \cite{Ball:2008by, Ball:2021leu}.
+The NNs in these studies have multi-layer feed-forward architectures, also known as multi-layered perceptrons.
+In a perceptron, each layer feeds information to the next one in a sequential manner.
+Each PDF in the proton is then parametrized at the initial scale $Q_{0} \simeq 1.6$ GeV of the DGLAP evolution as

-where the Neural Network plays the same role of the parametrical functional form used in other PDF determination methods.
-The index $i$ represents the parton while NN$_{i}$ refers to the $i$-th output of the Neural Network (note however a single-network for all partons can also be utilized~\cite{Ball:2021leu}).
+where the NN plays the same role as an analytical parametrization form used in other PDF determination methods.
+The index $i$ represents the parton flavor, while NN$_{i}$ refers to the $i$-th output of the NN.
+A single network for all parton flavors can also be utilized~\cite{Ball:2021leu}).